raocodes/OpenAI-API-Demo/README.md

 # OpenAI-API-Demo
-A jupyter notebook to test out OpenAI APIs
+A Jupyter Notebook to test out OpenAI APIs